Emily T. Ross - Child Custody Attorney Magnolia, TX

 Who will make decisions about the child’s medical care;

-Who will make decisions about whether the child sees a counselor or another professional for psychiatric or psychological care; or
+Who will make decisions about whether the child sees a counselor or another professional for psychiatric or psychological care; and

 Scope and parameters of medical, psychiatric, or psychological care.